 “UX contains all the areas I’m passionate about; creativity, design, architecture, psychology.
 I was super happy to find and take the course.
 It really opens the door to a brand new world.”

 Once she had made this discovery, Klara couldn’t wait a minute longer.
-She enrolled on the UX Design Course while still completing her Master’s degree in Social Pedagogy.
+She enrolled on the UX Design Program while still completing her Master’s degree in Social Pedagogy.
 Once the course got underway, Klara found it to be the perfect mixture of independent learning and expert support.

 “What did I enjoy most about the course?
-I would say the combination of support from Tutors and Mentors, but also the opportunity to be proactive.
+I would say the combination of support from tutors and mentors, but also the opportunity to be proactive.
 That support system was there, but we still had the chance to find information on our own, as the course provides additional links to other resources.
 CareerFoundry gave me this perspective on the UX design field — that it’s always changing and that there will always be something new to learn.
 The course taught me the importance of taking responsibility for your own education and always pushing yourself to explore and actively learn new things.

 At the same time, I never felt that I was alone taking this step into a new world.
 Getting hands-on feedback from people who already work in the industry was super helpful.
-As well as my Mentor and Tutor, there was also a Slack channel which enabled me to reach out to my fellow students for support.”
+As well as my mentor and tutor, there was also a Slack channel which enabled me to reach out to my fellow students for support.”

 Although she was eager to get started in her new career, Klara’s first step after graduating the CareerFoundry course was to finish her Master’s.
 However, this didn’t stop her from putting her newfound UX design skills to good use.
 Keen to add to her design portfolio, Klara started working with some friends on a hiking app they were creating.